What is CodeRED used for?

 What if I do not want to be on the CodeRED call list?

 Individuals that prefer not to receive any CodeRED messages can be added to a ‘Do Not Call List’.
 For example, if you move out of the city but keep your same telephone number, you may want to have your number removed from the Cambridge database.
-Please call (617) 349-9490 and leave a message with the phone number to be removed and city staff will have it removed.

 How does it work?